Skip to main content

 Coconut Beignets

-French colonial influence - deep-fried doughnuts flavored with coconut, dusted with powdered sugar.
-Light, fluffy, slightly sweet with coconut aroma.
-Sold in Niamey bakeries and cafes.
-Represents French-West African fusion cuisine.
-Popular breakfast or afternoon treat with coffee.
+A French colonial holdover: deep-fried doughnuts flavored with coconut and dusted with powdered sugar.
+They're light and fluffy, lightly sweet, with a coconut aroma, and you'll find them in Niamey's bakeries and cafés.
+A bit of French-West African crossover, eaten at breakfast or in the afternoon with coffee.

 vegetarianContains: WheatContains: EggsContains: Dairy